teemu-hakala/debugging-masterclass/README.md

  - From the popped up list of detected tasks select the cogwheel (`Configure task`) from the right hand side of the task named `(C/C++: clang build active file, compiler: /usr/bin/clang)`.

- - Inside .vscode directory (should be inside root of our repo)`tasks.json` file should appear with a preconfigured setup.
+ - Inside .vscode directory (should be inside the root of our repo) `tasks.json` file should appear with a preconfigured setup.
  **This is one of the two crucial files in debugging with Visual Studio Code.
-Another one being launch.json**
+Another one being `launch.json`**

 	> Tip: Hover your mouse over the variables for clarifying mouseover texts.